ItsAlanK/ItsAlanK/README.md

 ## My name's Alan.
 Thanks for stopping by

-- :computer: I'm currently working as a Partner Support Specialist for Shopify
+- :computer: Currently working as a Partner Support Specialist for Shopify
-- :school: Currently completing an MSc in Computing in Games and Extended Reality.
+- :school: Currently studying an MSc in Computing in Games and Extended Reality.
-- :thinking: Currently working on a myself ✨
+- :thinking: Currently working on [a 3D Unreal Environment](https://github.com/ItsAlanK/Patch) ✨

+Check out some of my other projects on **[my website](https://itsalank.com/)**

 <hr>